 The above diagnoses among men and women did not vary much by age.
-Conditions of the muscles and skeleton, injuries, digestive disorders, and respiratory diseases were among the most frequent diagnoses for men of all ages.
-Among women, the most frequently reported diagnoses were for genitourinary conditions, disorders of the muscles and skeleton, and respiratory diseases.
+Conditions of the muscles and skeleton, injuries, and respiratory diseases were among the most frequent diagnoses in a majority of the age groups for both men and women of all ages.

 Figure 8 shows the frequency of reported diagnoses by occupation for men and women.
 The types of diagnoses did not vary significantly by occupational category among men or women.
-Among men, at least 3 of the following diagnostic categories were reported in each job category except the Security group: digestive disorders, respiratory conditions, muscles and skeleton conditions, and injuries.
-Among women, at least 2 of these diagnostic categories were among the most frequently reported.
-Among the Security workers, nervous system diagnoses were commonly reported.
+Among men, at least 3 of the following diagnostic categories were reported in each job category: digestive disorders, respiratory conditions, muscles and skeleton conditions, and injuries.
+This consistency in the frequently reported conditions was also seen in 2001 for men.
+Among women, at least 2 of the following diagnostic categories were reported in each job category: genitourinary diseases, respiratory conditions, muscles and skeleton disorders, and injuries.